Hearing Dogs for Deaf People

 Registered charity in England and Wales no: 293358 and in Scotland no: SC040486

-- A sponsorship certificate.
+- A puppy sponsorship notepad and pen.

 Why Support Hearing Dogs for Deaf People?